By Yaro Starak

 Of course you still need your own angle, your own point of differentiation.
 As Tracy demonstrates, when it comes to blogging, the differentiation point can be you – who you are, your story, you way of writing and your dedication to sharing and nurturing your own community.

 I’m certainly not the only blogger who teaches how to make money blogging.
 Tracy is not the only acne blogger who can make a living from it.
 I honestly believe there is room for everyone who is genuinely committed to providing value to others and has something unique to say.

 There’s one other incredibly point about Tracy’s story – she’s done it all herself.

 I don’t recommend you do everything yourself, in fact for some people who don’t have technical skills trying do it yourself will kill your project before you even start.

 However I think it’s important to demonstrate that in this case study, Tracy was able able to grow her audience using blog posts, youtube videos and an email list, and then make a living selling ebooks she wrote herself.

 She’s using a proven system to share and distribute her ideas, and makes money selling more of her ideas.

-If so then I invite you to do the same thing Tracy did – join Blog Mastermind and follow my step-by-step process for building a blog, growing a strategic email list and selling your own products and services.
+I invite you to join the new version of the same program Tracy took part in – Blog Mastermind 2.0 – and follow my step-by-step process to build your blog, grow an email email list and sell your own products and services.